ibm-cloud-docs/vmwaresolutions/services/vrops_ordering.md

 # Ordering vRealize Operations and Log Insight
 {: #vrops_ordering}

-You can include the vRealize Operations and Log Insight service with a new vCenter Server instance or add the service to your existing vCenter Server instance.
+You can include the vRealize Operations™ and Log Insight™ service with a new VMware vCenter Server® instance or add the service to your existing vCenter Server instance.

 ## Ordering vRealize Operations and Log Insight for a new instance
 {: #vrops_ordering-new}